Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_5 Churn-Prediction-Model-with-Deployment/README.md

 ## Data Insights
 The following are some insights discovered from our dataset.
 * `Univariate Analysis`:
   - Our target variable which is the customer's churn has a percentage of 26.5% for customers that churned and73.5% for customers that didn't.
+This shows that we are dealing with a highly imbalanced data set
   - The genders in our dataset are equally distributed; 50% Male and 50% Female.
   - Majority of Customers are not Senior Citizens with the exact percentage been 84% for non senior citizens and 16% for senior citizens
   - Over 3500 of customers have a month to month contract with the company.